ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 College of the Atlantic Housing Expenses, Fees, and More

-In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at College of the Atlantic.

-House and Food Costs at College of the Atlantic
+Room and Board Costs at College of the Atlantic

-Room and board at College of the Atlantic is $9,870 a year.
-This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the College of the Atlantic's on-campus cafeterias and dining halls.
-Students who live off campus but still want to use the dining facilities can pay for a meal plan.
+Room and board at College of the Atlantic costs $10,101 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the College of the Atlantic's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
 The cost of a mean plan, or board-only, is $6,210.

-How Much Do Books Cost at College of the Atlantic?
+Cost of Books at College of the Atlantic

 Yearly Fees

-There may be other costs associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Many schools have ways so that those who may struggle to participate because of cost can get help covering these costs.
+There may be other costs associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Many schools have ways so that those with demonstrated need to find ways to lower or eliminate these fees.

 The total cost of transportation in college can really vary.
-Will you take a subway, car or an airplane to get to school?
-Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you own a car, or will you need to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your transportation budget.
-At College of the Atlantic, freshman are allowed to park on campus.
+Will you drive, fly, or take public transportation to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use public transportation?
+All of these factors can make a big difference in your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can impact transportation costs.
+Where are a college is located can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city is sometimes costly, but cities may offer more trains, busses and affordable flights to actually get to school.
-The College of the Atlantic campus is in a small town setting in Maine.
+On the flip side, getting around in a city is usually pricey, but there may be more trains, busses or affordable flights to actually get to school.
+College of the Atlanticis located in a town in Maine.

 Other Costs